ujju1124/CODSOFT/README.md

-# Landing Page Project
+# Internship Project

-This landing page project was created as Task 1 for an internship with CodeSoft.
-It showcases a simple landing page built using HTML and CSS.
+This project was created as Task for an internship with CodeSoft.
+It showcases a simple landing page, responsive personal portfolio and a simple calculator built using HTML, CSS and JAVASCRIPT.

 ## Features

-- HTML and CSS Implementation
+- HTML, CSS and JAVASCRIPT Implementation
-- Task 1 for CodeSoft Internship
+- Task for CodeSoft Internship

 ## Technologies Used

 - HTML
 - CSS
+- JAVASCRIPT